Mashhad, Iran: Best Things to Do – Top Picks

 Darougheh Historical House

 The Darougheh Historical House is a stunning example of Qajar-era design.
 Built in the 19th century, it blends Iranian and Russian architectural influences.
-The house spans 1,100 square meters and is situated 75 cm below street level, adding to its unique charm5.
+The house spans 1,100 square meters and is situated 75 cm below street level, adding to its unique charm.

 Its intricate details and spacious courtyards reflect the lifestyle of its time.
 Visiting this house is like stepping into a living history book.
 It’s a must-see for anyone interested in the city’s architectural heritage.